Parks, recreation areas and endowments

 State, county and city lands managed for the public benefit

-These include state, county and city parks and forest areas managed for public recreation, areas managed by fish & game agencies for wildlife habitat and state endowment lands managed for the financial benefit of Idaho’s public schools and institutions.
+In Idaho, there are state, county and city parks and forest areas managed for public recreation, areas managed by fish and game agencies for wildlife habitat and state endowment lands managed for the financial benefit of Idaho’s public schools and institutions.

 FOREST FACT: Idaho’s public school system is the largest beneficiary of the money generated from state endowment lands and funds.

 FOREST FACT: Unlike federally owned forests, Idaho endowment forests are required by law to be actively managed to generate funds for public schools and other State of Idaho institutions.

 Unlike federally owned public lands, state endowment trust lands are actively managed under a constitutional mandate to maximize long-term financial support to Idaho’s public school system, public universities, state hospitals, veterans homes and other important public institutions.

 Revenue generated from the sale of timber and leases for grazing, mining, and many other uses is invested to earn income.
 The Endowment Fund Investment Board manages the funds.
 Every year tens of millions of dollars of investment income are distributed directly to school districts, charter schools and other state institutions.
 Click to review a current list of Idaho public schools and institutions benefiting from of Idaho state endowment lands.